MaStadel/QualitativeCodingAppLorentzWorkshop/README.md

 ## How to use this app?

-In the following sections we explain how to set-up this app.
+The following sections explain how to set up this app.
+You only need to change the first few lines of code in the app.
+Here is a little more explanation of what you need to change.

-#### 1) Select the folder in which the codebook is stored and the results will be saved
+#### 1) Select the folder in which the codebook is stored and the results will be saved.

+First, you need to select your project folder where you want to save your coding results.
+Ideally, this folder will also contain the file where your codebook is stored.
+This can be any folder on your computer or in a cloud.

 ``` r
 # 1. Select the folder in which the codebook is stored and the results will be saved